 Aurora Borealis & Ice Cave Photo Workshop

-Arctic Exposure has been offering the Aurora Borealis & Ice Cave Photo Workshop for the past five years, and we can confidently say that we have become experts in this area of Iceland.
+Arctic Exposure has been offering the Aurora Borealis & Ice Cave Photo Workshop for the past seven years, and we can confidently say that we have become experts in this area of Iceland.
 During this photo workshop, we focus on the breathtaking northern lights (aurora borealis) and the incredible ice caves that you find in many of Iceland’s glaciers.

 We will explore many of the better-known locations of Iceland as well.
 Seljalandsfoss and Skógafoss waterfalls, Reynisfjara black sand beach and the glacier lagoon, among others, along the South Coast.
 These are all the striking locations of Iceland that you may recognize from travel programs, movies and thousands of traveling photographers.
 The frozen winter landscape enhances the beauty of these unique locations and creates a perfect background for northern lights photography.